learn-co-curriculum/dsc-data-science-env-config/README.md

 ### Activating the Conda Virtual Environment

-Next, try activating the environment.
+Next, run `conda init bash` to initialize a permanent shell which adds shell code to the startup scripts of your shell (e.g. ~/.bashrc).
+Now you are ready to try activating the environment.
 Type `conda activate learn-env`.

 To confirm that it worked, type `conda info --envs` and confirm that the asterisk (*) is next to the learn-env environment.